airesdesktop/mynixos/readme.md

 # Jellynix
 A few of my configuration files, if you want them for some reason...

+My goal is to make a NixOS setup that is modular and truly easy to modify... this is far from that (as that would require some kind of frontend that creates a nix configuration based on user options...) but I can dream can't I?

 Again, it's all stupidly organized for my sanity's sake because i am this way :P

 # Credits